Happy-Algorithms-League/hal-cgp/README.md

 Cartesian Genetic Programming (CGP) in Python.

-This library implements Cartesian Genetic Programming in pure Python.
+This library implements Cartesian Genetic Programming for symbolic regression in pure Python.
 It provides Python data structures to represent and evolve a two-dimensional directed graph (the genotype) that can be translated into a computational graph (the phenotype) implementing a particular mathematical expression.
-The current implementation uses an evolutionary algorithm,  (mu + lambda) evolution strategies, to evolve a population of Cartesian graphs in order to optimize an objective function.
+The current implementation uses an evolutionary algorithm,  specifically (mu + lambda) evolution strategies, to evolve a population of symbolic expressions in order to optimize an objective function.

 <img src="cgp-sketch.png" alt="CGP Sketch" width="600"/>

 Basic usage